Fotis Kafatos

 Fotis Constantine Kafatos (Φώτης Κ. Καφάτος; 16 April 1940 – 18 November 2017) was a Greek biologist.
-Between 2007-2010 he was the founding president of the European Research Council (ERC).
-He chaired the ERC Scientific Council from 2006-2010.
+Between 2007 and 2010, he was the founding president of the European Research Council (ERC).
+He chaired the ERC Scientific Council from 2006 to 2010.
 Thereafter, he was appointed Honorary President of the ERC.

 Education

 Fotis Kafatos graduated from the Lyceum Korais in Heraklion in 1958 and from Cornell University in 1961, where he was mentored by Thomas Eisner and assisted by the Fulbright Program and a scholarship from Anne Gruner Schlumberger.
 He earned his PhD at Harvard in 1965 for research on entomology, supervised by Carroll Williams.

 Research and career

 Fotis Kafatos was an influential Greek biologist, having had a pivotal role in triggering the interest of the Greek government for Science, with the establishment of the Faculty of Biology in the University of Athens, the Faculty of Biology in the University of Crete and the IMBB in Heraklion.